lammps/lammps/doc/src/delete_atoms.rst

 possible, but for very large systems the selection of deleted atoms will take additional time to determine.

-For *pstyle* = *count*, the specified integer *value* is the number of eligible atoms are deleted.
+For *ranstyle* = *count*, the specified integer *value* is the number of eligible atoms are deleted.
 If the *flag* is set to no/off/0, then if the requested number is larger then the number of eligible atoms, a warning is issued and only the eligible atoms are deleted instead of the requested *value*.
 If the *flag* is set to yes/on/1, an error is triggered instead and LAMMPS will exit.
 For very large systems the selection of atoms to delete may take additional time same as for requesting the exact fraction with time as *pstyle* = *fraction*.

 Which atoms are eligible for deletion for style *partial* is determined by the specified *group-ID* and *region-ID*.
 To be eligible, an atom